huggingface/autotrain-advanced/README.md

 project.train()
 ```

-To monitor the progressn of your training:
+To monitor the progress of your training:
 ```python
 project.refresh()
 print(project)
 ```

-After the training of your models has succeeded, you can retrieve its metrics and test it with the 🤗 Inference API:
+After the training of your models has succeeded, you can retrieve the metrics for each model and test them with the 🤗 Inference API:

 ```python
 client.predict(project="sentiment_detection", model_id=42, input_text="i love autonlp")